-*vignettes are excerpts from a full-length manuscript titled, “Every Bed I’ve Ever Slept In.”
+Excerpts from a full-length manuscript titled, “Every Bed I’ve Ever Slept In”

 THE BED OF GHOSTS

 I dreamed we were looking at houses together—big mansions on the coast like the house we were put up in while you were working in Rhode Island, and old conservatories filled with squashy rose-colored armchairs, an interior jungle of plants.
 We wandered in the sand and along the water’s edge.
 We ended up on a ship, a huge hulking thing, garishly red and yellow.
 I couldn’t remember how we got there.
 The liner was in a bay and rocked with waves as tall as skyscrapers.
 Imagine that—waves as high as mountains, waves touching the ceiling of the earth.
 Water and sky meeting, reflecting each other, blue in all directions.
 I wasn’t afraid of the force that was moving us so violently.
 They say that the best dancers carry the movement of the waves.

 It was as if I was in a film, seeing a wide shot of the waves throwing the boat about, that then suddenly cut to a close up of me, talking casually to a friend.
 I don’t know where you were on the ocean liner, but I felt a little shift in my feet, indicating a wall of water arriving.
 We were out on the deck, walking down a small flight of stairs.
 Casually, the friend lamented our deaths, and I, perplexed, turned inquisitively.
 It seemed a preposterous idea that I might not be living.
 When had it happened?